-Ranking as the sixth-generation Phantom, the $300,000-plus ultraluxury sedan holds a 453-horsepower, 6.8-liter V-12.
+Vehicle Overview Ranking as the sixth-generation Phantom, the $300,000-plus ultraluxury sedan holds a 453-horsepower, 6.8-liter V-12.
 Aluminum space-frame construction makes the sedan the lightest Rolls-Royce structure ever.
-Changes for 2007 are minor; they include a new auxiliary audio jack for MP3 players and several new exterior and interior colors.
+There are no changes to the Phantom sedan for 2008 other than a 2 percent price increase, which translates to roughly $6,500.

 Though it's no lightweight at more than 5,500 pounds, Rolls-Royce says the Phantom can accelerate from zero to 60 mph in 5.7 seconds.
 Both regular- and long-wheelbase versions are offered.